ZeddYu/CSS-Injection/README.md

 # Classic
 ## Overview
-An example of a classic CSS Injection attack.
+An example of CSS Injection using Recursive Import
-The attacker needs to have the user POST the attack vector every time.

 ## Usage
 1. Run `attacker/server.py` and `user/server.py`.